Beverley Mill

 Beverley Mill, also known as Chapman's Mill or the Chapman-Beverley Mill, is a historic grist mill located north of Interstate 66 and Virginia State Route 55 in Thoroughfare Gap near Broad Run, Virginia, straddling the county line between Prince William and Fauquier Counties.
 It was built about 1759, and is a five-story, four bay by three bay, rubble stone structure.
-The water power was provided by Broad Run which, in its 1300 ft passage through the Gap, drops 87 ft.
+The water power was provided by Broad Run, which, in its 1300 ft passage through the Gap, drops 87 ft.
 Exterior mill machinery included a 29 ft metal waterwheel and sluice gate as well as a stone mill race.
 The mill continued in operation through World War II.
 It is included in the Thoroughfare Gap Battlefield and is currently the tallest stacked stone structure in the United States.

 The mill was added to the National Register of Historic Places in 1972.
 On October 22, 1998, a fire resulting from vandalism gutted the mill, which is awaiting restoration.

 History

 The mill was originally built in 1742 by Jonathan and Nathaniel Chapman and later enlarged in 1758.
-When originally built it was fully contained within Prince William County, but was used as a landmark when creating Fauquier County.
+When originally built, it was fully contained within Prince William County, but it was used as a landmark when creating Fauquier County.
 Now, the mill is within both counties.

 Chapman family records show that 45 individuals were enslaved on the farm adjoining the mill.
 A fire in 1858 damaged the mill, but it was rebuilt using slave labor and adding an additional two stories.
-John Chapman, the owner desired to increase the capacity of the mill due to the recent installation of the nearby Manassas Gap Railroad.
+John Chapman, the owner, desired to increase the capacity of the mill due to the recent installation of the nearby Manassas Gap Railroad.

 The mill played a crucial role during the American Civil War.
 By 1861, the mill had become a meat curing and distribution center operated by the Confederates.
 The Confederates later burned the mill to prevent the Union from obtaining resources left in the mill.
 In 1862, the Battle of Thoroughfare Gap took place in and around the mill.
-Following John Chapman's death, the property was privately sold Robert Beverley.
+Following John Chapman's death, the property was privately sold to Robert Beverley.
 The Beverley family restored the mill after the war by 1876.

 The mill was sold several times throughout the late 19th and early 20th centuries, with Charles Furr Jr. purchasing the mill in 1903.
 Through the early 1940s, the mill annually produced approximately 100,000 bushels of grain and employed six individuals.
-Following renovations, the Furr family sold the mill to Walter Chrysler in 1945 who soon closed and sold the mill in 1951 due in inability to comply with FDA regulations.
+Following renovations, the Furr family sold the mill to Walter Chrysler in 1945, who soon closed and sold the mill in 1951, due to the inability to comply with FDA regulations.

-The mill initially became at risk in the 1960s when the Virginia Department of Transportation was constructing Interstate 66 through the Thoroughfare Gap; however, efforts by private citizens helped reroute I-66 around the mill.
-The mill was then sold in 1973 to Bull Run Preserve, Inc, with the intention of restoring the property, but restoration efforts had ceased by 1981 and the mill was boarded to prevent vandalism.
+The mill initially became at risk in the 1960s, when the Virginia Department of Transportation was constructing Interstate 66 through the Thoroughfare Gap; however, efforts by private citizens helped reroute I-66 around the mill.
+The mill was then sold in 1973 to Bull Run Preserve, Inc, with the intention of restoring the property, but restoration efforts had ceased by 1981, and the mill was boarded to prevent vandalism.